bazelbuild/rules_pkg/examples/where_is_my_output/readme.md

 ## Finding the exact path to the files created by a target.

 Most of the time, Bazel users do not need to know the path to the artifacts created for any given target.
-A notable exception is for most users of packaging rules.
+A notable exception is for users of packaging rules.
 You typically create an RPM or Debian packaged file for the explicit purpose of taking it from your machine and giving it to someon else.

 Users often create scripts to push `bazel build` outputs to other places and need to know the path to those outputs.
-This can be a challenge for rules which may use dynamic file naming to put, for example, a time stamp or CPU architecture in the file name.
+This can be a challenge for rules which may create the file name by combining a base part with a version number, and maybe a CPU architecture.
+We don't do find them with shell wildcards like `bazel-bin/my-pkg/pkg-*.deb`.
+That is brittle.
+Fortunately, Bazel provide all the tools we need to get the pricise path to an output.

-## Using cquery to find the exact path to the files created for a target.
+## Using cquery to find the exact path to the outputs created for a target.

 We can use Bazel's cquery command to find information about a target.
 Specifically we use